DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 "It is something you do not know.
 There were hidden, forbidden _records_."

-Kay swallowed his breath with feeling of dread.
+Kai swallowed his breath with feeling of dread.
 He felt like he touched hidden taboo of the world.

 "...Zero Code is quite troublesome magic."